 The ESCP Bachelor in Management (BSc) is a perfect example of a cross-culturally oriented programme.
 It offers the opportunity to study for three years in three different countries with students from all over the world and brings Intercultural Skills to the classroom with a dedicated module.

 Intercultural Skills module.

-A constructive bridging between cultures starts
+A constructive bridging between cultures starts with education

 “Our bachelor of science provides a solid quantitative preparation.
 Nevertheless, we propose several ‘humanistic’ content in the curriculum, as we think they are necessary to future managers to address the complexity of the business world comprehensively,” tells us Chiara Succi, Associate Professor of Organizational Behavior at ESCP, and Academic Director of the Bachelor in Management (BSc) for the Turin Campus.
 “All courses have an international perspective and see diversity as an asset at different levels.
 Serving this purpose, in the second year, we offer the module entitled Intercultural Skills.”